agello/techlab/labs/06_scale.md

 ...
 ```

-The Deployment Config can be edited via Web Console (Applications → Deployments → example-php-docker-helloworld, edit) or directly via `oc`.
+The Deployment Config can be edited via Web Console (Applications → Deployments → example-php-docker-helloworld, edit) or directly via `oc`. **TIP: the gui makes this very easy, editing through the commandline is for advanced users**

 ```
 $ oc edit dc agello-php-sti-example